J2TeaM/fb-friends-bookmarklet/README.md

-A bookmarklet that shows the ordering on the directed edges of your facebook friends
+A bookmarklet that shows the ordering on the directed edges of your Facebook friends

 See thekeesh.com for more